 Most extension springs are wound with initial tension.
 This is an internal force that holds the coils tightly together.
 The measure of the initial force and just start coil separation.
 Unlike a compression spring, which has zero load at zero deflection, an extension spring can have a prelude at zero deflection.

-This build-in load, called initial tension, can be varied within limits, decreasing as the tension spring index increases.
+This build-in load, called initial tension, can be varied within limits, decreasing as the spring index increases.
 There is a range of stress (and, therefore, force) for any spring index that can be held without problems.
 If the designer needs an extension spring with no initial tension he should design the spring with space between the coils.

 Unlike compression springs, extension springs don't have a solid stop to prevent overloading.
 Because of this design stress levels are lower for extension springs than for compression.
 A special type of extension spring is called a drawbar spring, it has a solid stop and is a type of compression spring with special hooks.